 In 1970, his father enrolled him in a group called Rio Antigo because he felt it was a bit dangerous for a 10-year-old boy to practice capoeira in the streets.

 In 1972, he met Mestre Gato, who participated in a tournament in late 1973 and joined the Grupo Senzala where he remained until January 1989 when he along with Mestre Boneco and Mestre Paulao Ceara founded Capoeira Brazil.

-Formanda Colibri has participated in many capoeira events around the world.
-She has been invited to events hosted by well known Capoeira Masters such as Mestre Paulinho Sabia, Mestre Suassuna, Mestre Boneco, Mestre Gato, Mestre Mindinho, Mestre Paulao, Mestre Kiki, Mestre Caxias, Mestre Curimim, Mestre Espiga, Mestre Linguica, and Mestre Carcara.
+Formada Colibri has participated in many capoeira events around the world.
+She has been invited to events hosted by well-known Capoeira Masters such as Mestre Paulinho Sabia, Mestre Suassuna, Mestre Boneco, Mestre Gato, Mestre Mindinho, Mestre Paulao, Mestre Kiki, Mestre Caxias, Mestre Curimim, Mestre Espiga, Mestre Linguica, and Mestre Carcara.

-Formanda Colibri also has experience in Brazilian folkloric dance, history and music, and has extensive experience teaching both kids and adults.
-She has been featured in one of Brazil’s premier capoeira magazines.
+Formada Colibri also has experience in Brazilian folkloric dance, history and music, and has has been featured in one of Brazil’s premier capoeira magazines.
 ‘Practicando Capoeira’ and in addition, took part in an educational instructional book called ‘The Basic Techniques of Capoeira’ by Mestre Paulinho Sabia.
 She was also featured on a public access TV show in NYC called Public Voice Salon, with a segment on Capoeira and Brazilian arts.

 Jarvis Broom, Instrutor Brucutu, has over 15 years of Capoeira experience.
 He began training capoeira at the age of 22 at the University of North Carolina at Chapel Hill under the supervision of Capoeira Brasil’s Mestre Caxias.